Sprache: Englisch

 Anbieter: AHA-BUCH GmbH, Einbeck, Deutschland

 Taschenbuch.
 Zustand: Neu.
-Druck auf Anfrage Neuware - Printed after ordering - Logic and Computation is concerned with techniques for formal theorem-proving, with particular reference to Cambridge LCF (Logic for Computable Functions).
+Druck auf Anfrage Neuware - Printed after ordering - This book is concerned with techniques for formal theorem-proving, with particular reference to Cambridge LCF (Logic for Computable Functions).
 Cambridge LCF is a computer program for reasoning about computation.
-It combines methods of mathematical logic with domain theory, the basis of the denotational approach to specifying the meaning of statements in a programming language.
-This book consists of two parts.
-Part I outlines the mathematical preliminaries: elementary logic and domain theory.
-They are explained at an intuitive level, giving references to more advanced reading.
-Part II provides enough detail to serve as a reference manual for Cambridge LCF.
+It combines the methods of mathematical logic with domain theory, the basis of the denotational approach to specifying the meaning of program statements.
+Cambridge LCF is based on an earlier theorem-proving system, Edinburgh LCF, which introduced a design that gives the user flexibility to use and extend the system.
+A goal of this book is to explain the design, which has been adopted in several other systems.
+The book consists of two parts.
+Part I outlines the mathematical preliminaries, elementary logic and domain theory, and explains them at an intuitive level, giving reference to more advanced reading; Part II provides sufficient detail to serve as a reference manual for Cambridge LCF.
 It will also be a useful guide for implementors of other programs based on the LCF approach.